-- 21. This design guide sets out local detail for delivery of these relevant Core Strategy policies as well as gives guidance on how to approach prior approval applications for Class MA development. - 22.
-This guide therefore sets out the SNDP policies in respect of shopfronts, advertisements and conversions.
-It applies equally throughout the city and aspires to the highest standard of design and materials especially for Listed Buildings and Conservation Areas. - 23.
-The guide includes examples of actual shops in this guide as we feel these best illustrate the issues discussed.
-The inclusion of the 'negative examples is not intended as a criticism of the occupiers as these shopfronts were approved by the authority.
-They are included rather so that we can benefit from past experience. - 24.
-This document is substantially based upon the Creating Places: A guide to achieving high quality design in new development, Adopted 20062.
+- 12 This design guide sets out local detail for delivery of these relevant Core Strategy policies as well as gives guidance on how to approach prior approval applications for Class MA development. - 13 This guide therefore sets out the SNDP policies in respect of shopfronts, advertisements and conversions.
+It applies equally throughout the city and aspires to the highest standard of design and materials especially for Listed Buildings and Conservation Areas. - 14 The guide includes examples of actual shops in this guide as we feel these best illustrate the issues discussed.
+The inclusion of the 'negative examples is not intended as a criticism of the occupiers as these shopfronts were approved by the local planning authority.
+They are included rather so that we can benefit from past experience. - 15 This document is substantially based upon the "Creating Places: A guide to achieving high quality design in new development", Adopted 20062 and prepared by the former Salisbury District Council.